Tatsuya-Nonogaki/export-ADData/README.md

 2. Export specifying "DC=olddomain,DC=local" and import to "DC=newdomain,DC=local": Allocate the users/groups onto a new domain basis, translating the domain naming, respecting hierarchies.
 3. Export specifying "DC=domain,DC=local" and import to "OU=osaka,DC=domain,DC=local": Whole migration from the domain basis to a new specific OU, along with all intermediate OUs the users/groups depend on.
 In this case, users under CN=Users container are created just under OU=osaka because it is impossible to create "Users" container nor OU=Users under the OU.
 Secifying "newdomain" is also a viable choice, which is like a move to a different floor of a different building.

-`Compare-ADCSV.ps1` is one more additional PowerShell script designed to compare two CSVs of users or groups exported from Active Directory.
+`Compare-ADCSV` is one more additional PowerShell script designed to compare two CSVs of users or groups exported from Active Directory.
 This is useful for verifying before and after the import.

-`Check-ADUserPassword.ps1` is a tiny utility to check whether the user's password is set as expected.
+`Check-ADUserPassword` is a tiny utility to check whether the user's password is set as expected.

 ## Features
 ### Export-ADData